 These little cottages are located half a mile outside of Pai, a haven in northern Thailand for yogis, hippies, and people who just want to chill out.
 And if you’re worried they’re a little too rustic, the gorgeous design details in their other photos should put that fear to rest. $34/night.

 A View Custer Saw – Devil’s Tower, Wyoming, U.S.

 Why not become the only person you know who’s ever stayed in a tipi?
-This one even has a view of Devil’s Tower National Monument (it’s only two miles away).
+This one in Wyoming even has a view of Devil’s Tower National Monument (it’s only two miles away).
 And in case you thought it was just a gimmick for tourists, the owner lives full-time in another tipi on the property. $50/night.